Americans warned to stay indoors this weekend as intense heat wave approaches

 The heat wave is expected to hit parts of Arizona, California and Nevada especially hard — including the cities of Phoenix, Las Vegas and Sacramento.

 The National Weather Service (NWS) office in Sacramento warns everyone to be prepared for dangerous heat conditions.
-“This heat will impact everyone, not just those sensitive to heat risk!,” they said in a tweet.
+“This heat will impact everyone, not just those sensitive to heat risk!” the agency said in a tweet.

 An “extreme heat watch” has been issued for southern Arizona and nearby parts of California.
 Isolated areas, inlcuding around Phoenix, have a “very high” heat risk – which NWS means that people can “quickly succumb to the effects of these dangerous temperatures.”